Arkansas Department of Corrections to expand its in-person visitation guidelines

 In-person visits will continue to be made by pre-approved individuals only, according to the release.

-Also, the Arkansas Parole Board will resume allowing supporters to join inmates, in-person, at their parole hearing, according to the release.
-Supporters must be at least 14 years old and on the inmate’s approved visitation list.
-Supporters must be selected and identified by the inmate prior to hearing and meet facility entrance requirements.
+Also, the Arkansas Parole Board will resume allowing supporters to join inmates, in-person, at their parole hearings, according to the release.
+Supporters must be at least 14 years old and on the inmate's approved visitation list.
+Supporters must be selected and identified by the inmate before the hearing and meet facility entrance requirements.

 The Department of Corrections changed its visitation policy last year because of the covid-19 pandemic.